24 Ways to Make Money From Fishing (August 2026)

 Popular Species:

-- Shiners and minnows (bait)
+- Shiners and fathead minnows (bait market)

-- Tilapia (food fish)
+- Tilapia and catfish (food fish market)

-- Koi and goldfish (ornamental)
+- Koi and fancy goldfish (ornamental pond market)

-- Native species for stocking
+- Native species for pond stocking and restoration

-Income Potential: $1,000-$10,000+ per month
+Income Potential: $1,000-$10,000+ per month at scale

 20. Fishing Podcast